screego/server/README.md

 That's why I created screego.
 It allows you to share your screen with good quality and low latency.
 Screego is an addition to existing software and only helps to share your screen.
-Nothing else (:.
+Nothing else.

 ## Features